deadlydog/deadlydog.github.io/_posts/2024-10-14-Type-less-by-using-PowerShell-type-accelerators.md

 Before understanding that they are simply an alias, I would do a Google lookup for the full type name every time I needed to use a non-common one, to make sure it would work on not only my machine, but others' as well.
 Knowing that they are aliases built into the language gives me confidence to use them in my scripts, regardless of the machine they're run on.

-Be sure to check out [the full list of built-in type accelerators in the MS docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_type_accelerators).
+Be sure to check out [the full list of built-in type accelerators in the MS docs](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_type_accelerators), as there are quite a few.

 ## Get all type accelerators